A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

 \section{Communication and Networking}

-The representative early developments of the Metaverse discussed in Table \ref{table:example} are mostly ambitious projects that will require high-specification edge devices to run.
-The accessibility of the Metaverse is therefore a significant challenge.
-The mobile edge networks are expected to provide users with efficient communication and networking coverage with high-speed, low-delay, and wide-area wireless access so that users can immerse themselves in the Metaverse and have seamless and real-time experiences~\cite{duan2021metaverse}.
+The early representative developments of the Metaverse discussed in Table \ref{table:example} are mostly ambitious projects that will require high-specification edge devices to run.
+The accessibility of the Metaverse is, therefore, a significant challenge.
+The mobile edge networks are expected to provide users with efficient communication and networking coverage with high-speed, low-delay, and wide-area wireless access so that users can immerse themselves in the Metaverse and have seamless and real-time experience~\cite{duan2021metaverse}.
 To achieve this, stringent communication requirements have to be met (Table~\ref{table:requirements}).
-Unlike the traditional transmission of 2D images, the need to transmit 3D virtual items and scenarios in the Metaverse to provide users with an immersive experience places a significant burden on the current network infrastructure.
-For example, massive user interactions require large bandwidth to support the delivery of high-resolution content to players and URLLC to facilitate real-time and extensive player interactions with few interruptions.
-Virtual concerts and executions of manufacturing decisions have to be in real-time (Fig.~\ref{fig:comm_example}).
+Unlike the traditional transmission of 2D images, the need to transmit 3D virtual items and scenarios in the Metaverse to provide users with an immersive experience places a significant burden on the current 5G network infrastructure.
+For example, the Metaverse for mobile edge networks proposed in~\cite{khan2022metaverse} demonstrates that massive connectivity of Metaverse enablers, e.g., AR/VR, tactile Internet, avatars, and DT, require large bandwidth and URLLC to support immersive content delivery and real-time interaction.
+In addition, a Metaverse-native communication system based on the blockchain is proposed in \cite{xu2022metaverse} to provide decentralized and anonymous connectivity for all physical and virtual entities with respect to encrypted addresses.
+Virtual concerts and executions of manufacturing decisions have to be in real-time.
 Overall, the following characteristics of the Metaverse present significant new challenges to mobile edge networks in providing Metaverse services:

-\begin{enumerate} \item \textit{Embodied 3D Worlds}: The Metaverse is made up of multiple 3D worlds~\cite{what2021nivida}, where users can immerse as avatars with embodied cognition.
-Therefore, users need to have ubiquitous connectivity to the Metaverse to access the 3D multimedia services, such as AR/VR and the tactile Internet, anytime and anywhere. \item \textit{Persistent Immersion}: The Metaverse offers highly persistent, reliable, and available 3D multimedia services~\cite{lee2021all}.
-Metaverse users immersed in these 3D worlds can complete various tasks, from recreation to work, and surf the Metaverse for long periods.
-The mobile edge networks, therefore, need to provide highly reliable and persistent connectivity for Metaverse users.

-\item \textit{Friction of Interaction}: Massive types of interactions, including human-to-human (H2H), human-to-machine (H2M), and machine-to-machine (M2M), form the basis for user interactions and virtual/physical world synchronization in the Metaverse.
-Therefore, multimedia services in the Metaverse have to be delivered under stringent requirements of low interaction friction, such as motion-to-photon latency~\cite{zhao2017estimating}, interaction latency, and haptic perception rate.
-This is to ensure that the user experience in the Metaverse is comparable to that of the human experience in the physical world.